-Here are our 10 tips to follow the week before your event;
+Here are our 10 tips for the final preparation before your event!

 1. Reduce Your Training

 The week before your long-distance event you should greatly decrease the amount of training you are doing.
 If you are following our TrekFest training guide then you’ll be reducing the amount of walking or running the week before the challenge.
 Get in shorter walks or runs of 30 – 60 minutes, every other day.
 You want to stay limber, but avoid muscle fatigue (no steep hills please!).

 No amount of training in the lead up to the challenge will significantly boost your performance.
 It is more important that your muscles are well rested before taking on your challenge.